Azure-Samples/DSRegTool/README.md

 ## What tests the script perform

-Download and run the `DSRegTool.ps1` script from this GitHub repo.

 ### 1- Troubleshoot Azure AD Register
 - Testing OS version
 - Testing if the device is registered to AzureAD by the signed in user